 - Learn scientific names for body parts

-- Value, care and respect for their bodies
+- Have value, care and respect for their bodies

 - Develop loving, caring relationships based on mutual respect